sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-00.md

 ![essentials-tab-deployments](./media/module-00/essentials-tab-deployments.png)
 1. If all resources have been deployed successfully, you are ready to begin the lab.
 Your screen should look like this.
 ![deployments](./media/module-00/deployments.png)
+1. Leave this browser open to the Azure Portal.
+We will refer to it again later in this lab.
 1. Proceed to [Run the Solution](#run-the-solution)

 ## Clone Repository